degski/Mado/README.md

     The object of the game is to surround any ONE of your opponent's stones.
-You surround a stone by filling in the spaces around it - a stone can be surrounded by any combination of your stones, your opponent's stones and the edge of the board.
+You surround a stone by filling in the spaces around it - a stone can be surrounded by any combination of your stones, your opponent's stones and the edge of the Board.
 But be careful; if one of your stones is surrounded on your own turn (even if you surround one of your opponent's stones at the same time), you lose the game!

-    Remember that your stones can be surrounded by your own stones, as well as your opponent's stones and the edge of the board.
-Having more stones on the board is not always better.
+    Remember that your stones can be surrounded by your own stones, as well as your opponent's stones and the edge of the Board.
+Having more stones on the Board is not always better.